-The Banksia is uniquely Australian¹, being discovered and named by Sir Joseph Banks, a botanist sailing with Captain James Cook who claimed Australia in the name of the Queen of England in 1770.
+The Banksia is uniquely Australian¹, being discovered and named by Sir Joseph Banks, a botanist sailing with Captain James Cook who claimed Australia in the name of the King of England in 1770.

 It is a flowering tree with a very unusual ‘gravelly’ bark and has flowers that go through 4 distinct stages over a year’s growth.
 Each flower can last for more than a year through these stages. they have a wide range of colours and sizes but all effectively grow via a ‘spike’ phase, a pre-flower phase, the flowering phase when insects can collect pollen in abundance and cross-pollinate and a post-flower stage which can stay on the tree for many years.
 It is in this last stage that a bushfire is necessary to allow the plant to propagate.